Key Takeaways

 • There are five main calligraphy scripts: Seal, Clerical, Regular, Running, and Cursive — each with a distinct aesthetic feel.

-• Calligraphy etiquette encompasses specific brush holding techniques, posture, and body coordination.
+• Calligraphy etiquette covers specific brush-holding techniques, posture, and whole-body coordination.

-• The Four Treasures (文房四宝) — brush, ink, paper, and inkstone — are the essential tools of the art.
+• The Four Treasures of the Study (文房四宝) — brush, ink, paper, and inkstone — are the essential tools of the art.

-• Mastering calligraphy requires years of disciplined practice, but learning the basics offers a powerful window into Chinese culture at any stage of the language learning journey.
+• Mastering calligraphy takes years of disciplined practice, but learning the basics offers a powerful window into Chinese culture at any stage of your language-learning journey.

 Chinese calligraphy brushes, ink, and paper arranged on a traditional writing desk